 Several years ago, my husband had his own business.
-He poured hour after hour of hard labor into it; he was constantly working, or so it seemed.
-In time, the financial strain became too much and after three years of being a self-employed business owner he closed the doors.
+He poured hour after hour of hard labor into the business.
+He was constantly working, or so it seemed.
+But in time, the financial strain became too much, and after three years of being a self-employed business owner, he closed the doors.

 We both had full confidence going into the venture.
 We knew that it was God’s will as well as His timing.
 But it didn’t take long for me to see that my husband thought the success of the business depended on him, and so instead of working smarter, he worked harder.
 And harder.
 And harder.